do-me/LBSN-Dashboard/README.md

 ## Content
 - Backend consisting of Python web framework (fastapi) excluding docker containers from [LBSN structure](https://lbsn.vgiscience.org/)
-- Frontend ready-to-deploy with plugin options
+- Frontend based on Leaflet and Geoman ready-to-deploy with plugin options (e.g. GeoJSON)

 ## Data
 Use my [Fast-Instagram-Scraper](https://github.com/do-me/fast-instagram-scraper) to retrieve Data e.g. from Instagram.
 It's fast, easy to use and quickly read into the privacy-aware DB.